ziglang/zig/README.md

 ### Wanted: Windows Developers

-Help get the tests passing on Windows, flesh out the standard library for Windows, streamline Zig installation and distribution for Windows.
+Flesh out the standard library for Windows, streamline Zig installation and distribution for Windows.
 Work with LLVM and LLD teams to improve PDB/CodeView/MSVC debugging.
 Implement stack traces for Windows in the MinGW environment and the MSVC environment.

 ### Wanted: MacOS and iOS Developers